 - 9. Protocols, actions and template communications are in place for the following COVID-19 related scenarios (link: Marin County Public Health Protocols & Communication Templates for each scenario): - a.
 A student or staff member either exhibits COVID-19 symptoms or has a temperature of 100.4 or above. - b.
 A family member or someone in close contact with a student or staff member tests positive for COVID-19. - c.
-A student or staff member tests positive for COVID-19. - d.
+A student or staff member tests positive for COVID-19.
+Non-vaccinated close contacts need to quarantine.
+Fully vaccinated close contacts do not need to quarantine. - d.
 A student or staff member tests negative for COVID-19 after symptoms or confirmed close contact.